PrefectHQ/server/deploy/README.md

 ### Requirements

 - Install [Pulumi CLI](https://www.pulumi.com/docs/get-started/)
-- Login to the Pulumi API with `pulumi login`
+- Set up a [Pulumi backend](https://www.pulumi.com/docs/intro/concepts/state/) with `pulumi login`.

+**Note** you do not have to use the Pulumi web service and can use `pulumi login --local` or a storage option of your choice to store the state.
+See their docs for all options.

 Next, you'll have to install the requirements for your cloud provider.